-Hokkaido is a vast and rich area filled with nature.
-In order to plan a trip, be sure to consider the distance and travel time.
-Here we will introduce 10 things to know about before traveling, such as Hokkaido's unique climate, local gourmet, and even their dialect!
+Hokkaido: Japan's gorgeous wild northern island is a vast and rich area filled with spectacular scenery, incredible food and friendly people.
+But in order to plan your next vacation to Hokkaido, you'll want to keep certain key things in mind!
+Here we will introduce 10 things to know about before traveling, including Hokkaido's unique climate, local gourmet, and even their dialect!

 1. Hokkaido is much larger than Tokyo or Osaka!
 Make sure you plan accordingly.

 Hokkaido is Japan’s northernmost island.
 It is 84,450 square meters, and accounts for 22% of the country’s area, which is much larger than you imagine.
 It is the prefecture with the largest area in all of Japan by a long shot.
 In second place you have Iwate Prefecture, approximately 15,000 sqm in size, which covers 4% making Hokkaido more than five times in size.
 It is about 37 times the size of Tokyo and about 44 times that of Osaka prefecture.
 The gateway of Hokkaido - Sapporo - is located in the west side called Moto, about 50 km from The New Chitose Airport.
 The distance from Sapporo to various areas of Hokkaido along with the travel time by car is detailed below.
 Traveling between cities will take some time, so when planning your trip, be sure to calculate travel time and plan with this in mind.